Pre / Postdoc Fellowships

 Since 1996, the School of Nursing has been recipient of an Institutional Training Grant from the National Institutes of Health/National Institute of Nursing Research (T32NR007091).
 The focus of the training is the development and testing of theory-based interventions for preventing and managing chronic illness.
-The most recent competing renewal (07/01/2016-06/30/2021; MPIs: S. Santcroce/J. Leeman).) emphasizes accelerating translation of theory-based interventions into practice using five translation catalysts: stakeholder engagement, patient-centered outcomes, SMART designs and adaptive interventions, mixed-methods, and dissemination and implementation science.
+The most recent competing renewal (07/01/2021-06/30/26; MPIs: S. Santcroce/S. Kneipp) emphasizes the use of intervention mapping, community-engaged research approaches, and developing and testing multilevel interventions.

 The training grant provides funding for four postdoctoral and seven pre-doctoral trainees per year.
 School of Nursing faculty and faculty from across campus mentor these trainees by providing research experiences to build the trainees’ skills.
 The program’s goal is to prepare nurse scientists to develop and test complex, theory-driven interventions that are scalable and can be translated into clinical practice.
 Trainees may focus on either prevention or management of chronic illness in the population, age group, or clinical group of interest to them.